matthew-brett/barts-setup/barts_setup.md

 * Adjust the front projector leg and the right rear projector leg to get the image straight on the screen.
 Adjust zoom to taste, and focus.
 * If you have the projector straight in front of the screen you should not need to adjust the vertical keystone.
-It seems to be about right more or less in the centre of its range.
+It seems to be about right when more or less in the centre of its range.

 ### Full list of connections for reference